chpag/deploy-aws-vault-ent-mini/README.md

 vault status

 ```
+   This should presented the following status:
+   Initialized        false
+   Sealed             true

  - To initialize the Vault cluster, run the following commands:

 ```bash
 vault operator init
 ```

-  - This should return back the following output which includes the recovery
+  - This should return back the following output which includes the Unseal
     keys and initial root token (omitted here):

 ```